 Trump is the President of the United States; no one can afford to ignore his tweets.
 Journalists cannot ignore him; neither should voters.

-Posts within this category will be titled by date and times – generally.
+Posts within this category will be titled by date, time and topic (usually).

 Finally – My reports that include his tweets do not imply my endorsement of the presidential practice of tweeting, nor do I claim to endorse the ideas he presents.